How OCD Can Manifest in Dementia

 It is important to differentiate both disorders since they are categorized in separate spectrums.
 To treat the individual accurately, it is important for the clinician to first treat the primary disorder.
 In this instance, OCD should first be treated separately from dementia so the individual can absorb the full treatment.
 After the clinician can incorporate treatments for dementia.

 Dementia is a chronic neurodegenerative that has no current cure.
 However, there are cognitive rehabilitation programs that help reduce memory decline.
 Though it is difficult to live with dementia, it is important for the loved ones or caregiver to be supportive and understanding.
 OCD is also not curable, but it can be managed through proper treatments.
 Current treatment includes exposure therapy, mindfulness and medication.

-Evelyn Dubon, M.S., recently graduated with her Master’s in Clinical Psychology with an emphasis in advance statistics at California Lutheran University.
+Co-written by Evelyn Dubon, M.S. who recently graduated with her Master’s in Clinical Psychology with an emphasis in advance statistics at California Lutheran University.
 During her time there she completed her thesis on how the Mini Mental Status Examination predicts Alzheimer’s disease.
 Currently, she is a memory trainer at UCLA’s Memory Care Center and Research Assistant at Westwood Institute for Anxiety Disorders in Los Angeles.
 Ms. Dubon was recently accepted to a clinical psychology Ph.D. program at Alliant International University.
 She hopes to become a neuropsychologist in the near future.
 Ms. Dubon would like to work with individuals that suffer from Neurodegenerative disorders such as, Dementia, Traumatic Brain Injury, and Vascular Dementia.